New Mexico trip - June 2019

 return to index

-In late May I traveled to Las Cruces, New Mexico to attend a memorial Service for David Allen, the recently departed husband of my youngest sister.
+In late May I traveled to Las Cruces, New Mexico to attend a memorial Service for David Allen, the recently departed husband of my youngest sister, Theresa.

 |David Noble Allen|

-Dave was a very well-liked guy, generous with his time & attention.
-Most of the presenters at the service, especially family, mentioned Dave's non-stop intellectual curiosity, and, his full dedication to whatever task was at hand.
-Dave often told co-workers that every day at work for him felt like a vacation day.
+Dave Allen was a very well-liked person, generous with his time & attention.
+Most of the presenters at the service, especially his family members, remembered his seemingly non-stop intellectual curiosity, and, full dedication to whatever task (or to whoever) was at hand.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 |Pastor Jared Carson||family & close friends||Theresa spoke||photo of Dave at Pecan Grille|